 As seen on Table 1 and Figure 2, the VWP readings and trends are consistent with recent and historic readings.
-Pore pressure readings changed by small amounts (0.1 to -0.4 psi) for four of the five VWP's since the readings one year ago (Q1 2021), while VWP-05 had a change of -1.1psi from a year ago.
-When compared with a last guarter (Q4 2021), pore pressures also changed by relatively small amounts (-0.1 to 0.2 psi) in all five VWP's.
-Although four of the five VWP's remain steady or have general declining trends in pore pressure over the life of the VWP's, one of the piezometers (VWP-05) has exhibited pronounced seasonal cyclical behavior for its lifespan, except for the past five quarters where there has been a steady decline in prepressures, regardless of season.
-This piezometer generally (but not always) shows low pore pressures for Q1 and Q2 and higher pressures for Q3 and Q4, with a net loss of 6.6 psi over the lifetime of that VWP.
-The other four VWP's have experienced net changes of +/-0.2 psi or less since installation, meaning current readings are very similar to initial readings.
-For VWP-09 and VWP-10, pressures have been consistent throughout the lifetime of the piezometers; however, for VWP-06 and VWP-08, they experienced wild fluctuations in pore water pressure in the first half of their lifetimes, but have settled to pressures similar to the installation pressures in the past 1-2 years.
+Pore pressure readings changed by small amounts (0.0 to -0.3 psi) for four of the five VWP's since the readings one year ago (Q2 2022), while VWP-05 had a change of 0.5 psi from a year ago.
+When compared with last guarter (Q1 2023), pore pressures also changed by relatively small amounts (0 to +/-0.3 psi) in all five VWP's.
+Although four of the five VWP's remain steady or have general declining trends in pore pressure over the life of the VWP's, one of the piezometers (VWP-05) has exhibited pronounced seasonal cyclical behavior for its lifespan, except from mid-2021 to mid-2022 where there was a steady decline in pore pressures.
+This piezometer generally (but not always) shows low pore pressures for Q1 and Q2 and higher pressures for Q3 and Q4, with a net loss of 6.0 psi over the lifetime of that VWP.
+The other four VWP's have experienced net changes of +/-0.6 psi or less since installation, meaning current readings are very similar to initial readings.
+For VWP-09 and VWP-10, pressures have been consistent throughout the lifetime of the piezometers; however, for VWP-06 and VWP-08, they experienced wild fluctuations in pore water pressure in the first half of their lifetimes but have settled to pressures similar to the installation pressures in the past several years.